Woluwe-Saint-Pierre: 18th century until today

 The French Revolution was also a troubled period for Woluwe-Saint-Pierre.
 The roads became insecure, the religious freedoms were drastically curtailed, much of the local wild life was exterminated for food, and the lack of coal and wood forced people to use peat for heating.
 The local administration gained its independence from Brussels, obtained its first mayor on 26 May and its first municipal council in 1819.
 The commercial opportunities that opened up to the new municipality marked the start of a new era of wealth.
 The municipality did not expand very quickly, however, until the last two decades of the 19th century.
-New roads, such as the Avenue de Tervueren/Tervurenlaan, a new train track, imposing mansions, such as the Stoclet Palace, and Woluwe Park, were all built or designed between 1880 and 1910.
+New roads, such as the Avenue de Tervueren/Tervurenlaan; a new train track; imposing mansions, such as the Stoclet Palace; and Woluwe Park, were all built or designed between 1880 and 1910.
 An important race track, now demolished, was built in 1906.
 The residential areas came into being right after the First World War and further urbanisation took place after the Second World War.

 Nowadays, agriculture and fisheries, common before 1918, have completely disappeared.
-The area now depends nearly exclusively on the service sector of the economy.
+The area's economy now depends almost entirely on the service sector.
+Of the three streams that once crossed the municipality, only the Woluwe, a tributary of the Senne, can still largely be seen today.